Localisation B language - English 3200-M2-1LOKBA

 below this level – 2 (unsatisfactory).

 Two absences are allowed.
-(If the limit is exceeded, the student should ask the teacher for compensation assignments; if the number of absences exceeds 50%, the student fails the course in accordance with the Rules of Study).
+(If the limit is exceeded, the student should ask the teacher for compensation assignments; if the number of absences exceeds 50%, the student fails the course).

 Bibliography